michaelangelesz/Memory-Albums/README.md

 ## Memory-Albums
 # Milestone Project 1

-Memory was a favorite game when I was a kid, so it has been fun recreating it.
+Memory was a favorite game when I was a kid, so it has been fun recreating it here.

 The theme of this game is music albums!
 I relish any opportunity to share my favorites.